Narotam-Mishra/advanced-nodejs-concepts/ReadMe.txt

+# Section 1 -  The Internals of Node

 ## 001 Staring With Node Internals (00:00)

 # V8 - It is open source JS engine created by Google.
 The purpose of this project is to execute JS code outside of the browser.